tylerviducic/tylerviducic/README.md

 Contact me:
 ✉️ tyler.viducic@gmail.com

-**I am graduating soon and seeking employment opportunities in quantitative analysis, data science, or physics**
+**I am graduating soon and seeking employment opportunities in quantitative research/analysis or data science.**

 #### About me:
-🔭 I am a Ph.D.
-Student at Old Dominion University studying the decay of the $f1(1285) \rightarrow KK\pi$ at GlueX in Hall D of Jefferson Lab in Newport News, Virginia
+🔭 I am a Ph.D. canddiate at Old Dominion University studying the decay of the $f1(1285) \rightarrow KK\pi$ at GlueX in Hall D of Jefferson Lab in Newport News, Virginia

-📚 I currently am learning about quantitative trading strategies, like pair trading, in addition to using deep learning techniques for hockey analysis
+📚 I am currently learning about quantitative trading strategies in an effort to start a career in the sector.
+I am also learning how to apply deep learning techniques towards evaluating the performance of NHL players on a game-by-game basis using the public NHL play-by-play data.

 <!---
 ⚡️ Languages and Tools: